the-suri-project/suri-docs-old/docs/domains/formats.md

 | Alert          |   !    | `!<reversed_suri>` | `<suri>.alert.tag`    |
 | Question       |   ?    | `?<reversed_suri>` | `<suri>.question.tag` |

-The reason to reverse the Suri is that in standard Suris we want to emphasize the most specific entry level due to it is the focus of our action.
-In the Suri `docs.suri.domains` we want to emphasize the `docs` part because that is the place we want to navigate to.
+The reason for reversing the Suri is that in standard Suris we want to emphasize the most specific entry level, as focus of our action.
+In `docs.suri.domains` we want to emphasize the `docs` part because that is the place we want to navigate to.

 However, in the tagged format we want to emphasize the least specific entry level because that one represents the topic of the action.
 For example, for `@suri.docs`